-They are located at a short distance from Merida and the archeological site that I will suggest you should go in the next days.
+They are located at a short distance from Merida and the archeological site that I will suggest you should go to in the next few days.

 In Merida, remember if you wish to enjoy the local folklore, they have a very good nightly program of shows on history and tradition that happens every night, but the most colorful and interesting day is Sunday when everything happens around the main plaza.
 In my dedicated post on Merida, you can get more info.

 Where to stay in Merida – Suggested Hotels

 Check out more hotel options in Merida in my dedicated post.

 I haven’t written a full article on the Ruta Puuc but if you are interested in archeology and Mayan history this is the place where you want to go.
 Uxmal, Labná, Sayil, Xlapak y KabahUxmal.

 Except for Uxmal, which is the biggest and will take the most part of the day, the others are doable in one day altogether.

 I would stay in the area for 3 nights and dedicate 1 full day and a half to visiting all the sites and the Loltun caves (grutas de Loltun).